vishalonlyy/discordapilink/readme.md

 **Extra Options** - Should not be used while building the server
 - `getApis` - get the apis currently loaded in the server
+- `getWebsockets` - get the websockets currently loaded in the server
 - `getlength` - get the length of apis loaded
 - `getlogs` - get the logs of the server runtime Or Error
 - `clearlogs` - clear the logs of the server runtime Or Error